philzook58/philzook58.github.io/_posts/2023-10-19-python-itp.md

 Something I've experienced in using automated logic solvers ([z3](https://microsoft.github.io/z3guide/), [eprover](https://github.com/eprover/eprover), [egglog](https://github.com/egraphs-good/egglog)) is that one can perform nice big steps in a proof like rearranging expressions or facts about linear arithmetic, but that there are not facilities for chaining these results together.
 You also can't express axiom schema (like induction!) or definitional mechanisms.
 You can only bring the edges close together in file and wave your hands.
 I think his semi-automated corner of the design space is interesting.
 One puts all the meat in the solvers (and trusting that z3, eprover, etc are basically correct, de bruijn be damned) and has a light layer of trustable chaining and metaprogramming on top.
 This is not an unknown idea.
 It has been around since the very first solvers in the 50s and is similar to the approaches of [F*](https://www.fstar-lang.org/), [Liquid Haskell](https://ucsd-progsys.github.io/liquidhaskell/), and [Dafny](https://dafny.org/).

 A traditional inference chaining design can be seen in LCF style kernels, where inference rules are implemented as functions taking in an abstract datatype `theorem` and outputting a new `theorem`.
 I found it a revelation to read [chapter 6](https://www.cl.cam.ac.uk/~jrh13/atp/OCaml/lcf.ml) of John Harrison's book on this topic.
 You can look inside `theorem` to see the `formula`  `formula_of_proof : theorem -> formula` but there is not explicit function to do the opposite (except an `unsafe_axiom : formula -> theorem` primitive.).
-In a language like Ocaml, the immutability and type system give comfort that you can't make bad deductions through accidentaly mutating something you shouldn't have.
+In a language like Ocaml, the immutability and type system give comfort that you can't make bad deductions through accidentally mutating something you shouldn't have.

 Python is extremely dynamic, mutable, and it is hard to protect your theorems.
 There are a few approaches to this chaining mechanism amenable to python.